hkjj293/proformajs-vue3-perform-neutralino/README.md

     neu build --release
     ```

-2. The executables should be output to `out` folder under the root folder of the project.
+2. The executables should be output to `dist/app` folder under the root folder of the project.